There is no such thing as business as usual. The coronavirus crisis has shown that businesses can change dramatically in a matter of days.

 The Future: Climate Change, Social Justice, and Technology

-The future holds exciting prospects for corporate social responsibility.
-Today’s trends and innovations suggest that CSR will play an increasingly important role in how companies approach business and engage communities.
+The future of corporate social responsibility holds exciting prospects for the world.
+Today’s CSR trends and innovations suggest that CSR will play an increasingly important role in how companies approach business and engage communities.

 Customers and employees have similarly raised the bar with respect to sustainability.
 Leading sustainability practices have already shifted focus from minimizing local harm to reversing global climate change.
 Enterprising organizations like Terrapass will help companies go from carbon-neutral to carbon-negative.